What Direction to Lay Flooring: Expert Advice and Common Mistakes

 Material Consumption Matters

-• Include a surplus for future repairs or replacements.
+• Buy a little extra material for future repairs or replacements.

 Functional Considerations Are Key

-The direction of your flooring should complement how you use the space.
-High-traffic areas benefit from durable patterns that can withstand wear and tear while contributing to the flow of movement.
+Your flooring’s direction should match how you plan to use the space.
+High-traffic areas benefit from durable patterns that can handle daily wear and help the flow of movement in the area.

 Professional Guidance Can Make All the Difference